emberjs/rfcs/text/0000-new-test-waiters.md

 This new test waiters system should be included in the Ember guide's testing section.
 Information and examples should be provided to allow users to correctly author asynchronous code that can be correctly managed by the testing system.

-Specifically, calling this out in a separate section will allow readers to
+Specifically, calling this out in a separate section will allow readers to understand the intent of the test waiters system from a high level, as test waiters apply broadly to all the associated types in the testing section.

 # Drawbacks